 In This Issue:

-Club Meetings and Photos
+Club meetings and programs

 As we enter the final quarter of my presidency of Niles Rotary, I am once again reminded how very unorthodox a year it has been.
 As I started out last July, I began with a video, something that you’ve come to know is not unusual for me!
 In that video, I stated that I would shake things up a bit in the next 12 months.
 At that recording, little did I know that it would last my entire year!
 Prior to the pandemic, I recall that one of my major objectives was to begin the process of making our meetings available electronically.
 Who would have guessed that Zoom would become the norm?
 As I ponder my final quarter as Niles Rotary President, I must start thinking about the eventual transition back to live Rotary meetings.
 At this writing, we are about to have our first hybrid meeting where we will have safely gathered a limited number of Niles Rotarians as allowed in our current Orange level.
 Those asked to participate were asked because we’ve not seen them over the past 9 months.
 I want to emphasize that a great deal of thought and planning have gone into this first hybrid meeting adhering to all safety measures.
 My thanks to our Area Governor- my wife Lisa- who provided perspective from the other District clubs that have already started hybrid meetings.
 I’ve asked past Niles Rotary Presidents Craig Steckler to sit in for me at this first meeting because I will be behind the scenes making sure all safety cautions are followed and that the technology works!